Nageswar-Sahoo/EVA-7/S5 Assignment/README.md

 ![image](https://user-images.githubusercontent.com/70502759/137764343-c1134fa1-94d2-40b0-bf21-dcd78b3ed4e1.png)

-  This project will automatically dowload and process the MNIST dataset
+  This project will automatically download and process the MNIST dataset

-  Design the model architecture for MNIST with following constraint :
+  Design the model architecture for MNIST with following constraints:

     99.4% validation accuracy
     Less than 10k Parameters
     Less than 15 Epochs

+### The solution has been provided in 4 steps in 4 respective colab notebooks present in this folder.

 ## Step 1: